basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/reset-bucket-props.md

 group_by: "Object/Key Operations"
 ---

-Request to reset the properties of a given bucket or bucket type
+Request to reset the properties of a given bucket or bucket type.

 ## Request